Combating the COVID-19 Infodemic

 Misinformation started spreading already in the early days of the pandemic.
 Perhaps one of the first cases of misinformation reported was the Chinese Public Security Bureau accusing Dr. Li Wenliang, one of the first who raised the alarm about the seriousness of the situation, of spreading rumours and causing social disorder (13).
 Even though China would eventually declare the situation a pandemic by January 2020, this delay of response by local authorities hindered early containment strategies and will possibly dissuade doctors from issuing early warnings in future pandemics.
 This initial downplaying from governments about the seriousness of the disease would, unfortunately, be seen in many other countries as the disease spread, causing unnecessary deaths, morbidity, and oversaturated health-systems that could have been minimized by an early implementation containment strategy.

-decisions regarding their health on (14).
+In February 2020, the WHO warned that the COVID-19 pandemic would be followed by an infodemic, characterized by an overflow of both accurate and inaccurate information that would make it difficult for people to find reliable information that they can base well-informed decisions regarding their health on (14).
 The spread of both accurate and inaccurate information is exacerbated by social media, as it provides direct access to a massive amount of content from both reliable and unreliable sources.
 This has contributed to an array of responses, from general denial or not taking the situation seriously, to mass hysteria, panic buying in stores, and stockpiling of drugs.
 Apart from the spreading of false and misleading information in social media, incorrect information can also come from traditional mass media.

-“Often, they pick the most extreme pictures they can find… There is overkill on the use of [personal protective equipment] and that tends to be the photos that are published everywhere… that is, in fact, sending the wrong message”
+“Often, they pick the most extreme pictures they can find… There is overkill on the use of [personal protective equipment] and that tends to be the photos that are published everywhere… that is, in fact, sending the wrong message.”

--David Nabarro, Head of Public Health Emergencies at UNICEF
+— David Nabarro, Head of Public Health Emergencies at UNICEF

 Down the Road